Summary: Dark red ochre paintings preserved in two rock shelters on the south-eastern slopes of Mount Manning, in Yengo National Park.

 image Mount Manning Shelter

-The paintings in the northern shelter are more recent, thought to have been painted between 1750 and 1830 and in a different style.
+The paintings in the northern shelter are more recent, and believed to have been painted between 1750 and 1830 and in a different style.

 The northern shelter paintings are in charcoal, white and ochre colours – and are much harder to discern.